1965 in the Vietnam War: April

 The first jet-to-jet combat of the war took place when four U.S. Navy F-8E Crusaders from the USS Hancock were engaged by eight Vietnam People's Air Force (VPAF) MiG-17 fighters from the 921st Sao Do Regiment.
 One of the F-8Es was set on fire by cannons fired from a MiG-17 but was able to land safely at Da Nang.
 The VPAF claim to have shot down two F-8Es.
 In future years, 3 April would be a Vietnamese public holiday commemorated as "Air Force Day."

+The VC attacked Phuoc Tan hamlet, 72km northwest of Saigon.
+Following an all-day battle, the VC withdrew into Cambodia, losing 43 killed and MACV believed they had carried off another 60 casualties.
+ARVN losses were 14 dead, 20 wounded, and 18 missing.
+Allied aircraft had destroyed 150 of Phuoc Tan's 250 homes, most of the inhabitants had fled when the battle started, and MACV reported only one civilian death.